aquarat/mpp-solar/README.md

 ## Notes
 - This app is now functional - it just needs polishing.
-- My goal is to integratemy Axpert King inverter into Home Assistant via an MQTT broker.
+- My goal is to integrate my Axpert King inverter into Home Assistant via an MQTT broker.
 - Home Assistant sensor definitions are present for most fields of interest at the bottom of this file.

 ## TODO